alhasan67/Capstone-1/README.md

 # Capstone-1
 ACS Capstone 1

-Today's guest post comes from John Wheeler, the creator of Flask-Ask.
-John has been programming for two decades and has written for O'Reilly and IBM developerWorks.

 This post introduces Flask-Ask, a new Python micro-framework that significantly lowers the bar for developing Alexa skills.
 Flask-Ask is a Flask extension that makes building voice user interfaces with the Alexa Skills Kit easy and fun.
 We'll learn it by building a simple game that asks you to repeat three numbers backwards.
 Knowing Python and Flask are not required, but some experience programming will help.

 Create the Skill